sophiekeke/StrataScratch/meta_sql.md

 More questions: https://www.stratascratch.com/blog/facebook-data-scientist-interview-questions/

 https://platform.stratascratch.com/coding/10288-clicked-vs-non-clicked-search-results?code_type=1
-Clicked Vs Non-Clicked Search Results
+-*Clicked Vs Non-Clicked Search Results
-The 'position' column represents the position of the search results, and 'has_clicked' column represents whether the user has clicked on this result.
+-*The 'position' column represents the position of the search results, and 'has_clicked' column represents whether the user has clicked on this result.
 Calculate the percentage of clicked search results that were in the top 3 positions.
 Also, calculate the percentage of non-clicked search results that were in the top 3 positions.
 Both percentages should be with respect to the total number of search records (all positions and both clicked and non-clicked searches).
 Output both percentages in the same row as two columns.

 ```sql
 with base as (